 One of the bigger green funds, this fund stands out because it doesn’t invest in alternative energy companies, which have been hammered by competition from China, like many other green funds.
 In fact Portfolio 21 doesn’t own anything in the energy sector.
 That doesn’t mean it hasn’t been a volatile ride.
 The fund lost 61% in 2008, gained 49% in 2009 and then tumbled in 2010 and 2011.
 Its 5-year annualized return is -0.89% compared to the benchmark MSCI EAFE, which lost -3.71%.

 Appleseed Capital — Appleseed Fund (APPLX)

 If you want to have a socially conscious portfolio and diversify, you have limited options.
 That’s because most of the traditional socially responsible or SRI funds are large-cap funds.
 Appleseed is one of the top performers in the mid-cap category and had a 5-star Morningstar rating in both 2008 and 2009.
 “This is a good fund with a good record,” says Morningstar’s Kathman.
 The fund’s 5-year annualized return is 6.23%, compared to the benchmark Mid-cap Value category of 0.53%.

 Not quite convinced?
 Check out ImpactAssets, a go-to resource for impact investing with information about investment managers’ social and financial performance, as well as the various funds offered.
-Ron Cordes, co-chairman of asset management firm Genworth Financial Wealth Management, launched ImpactAssets in 2009.
+Ron Cordes, former co-chairman of asset management firm Genworth Financial Wealth Management, launched ImpactAssets in 2009.